mmSir/GainedVAE/README.md

 A Pytorch Implementation of a continuously rate adjustable learned image compression framework, Gained Variational Autoencoder(GainedVAE).

-*Note that It Is Not An Official Implementation Code.*
+*Note that This Is Not An Official Implementation Code.*

 More details can be found in the following paper: